-If you love gaming, virtual reality can give you a revolutionary and totally immersive experience.
+Though we’re talking about VR beyond gaming, it’s still the main reason people purchase a VR headset.
 Players are sucked into a virtual world of 360° video viewed through the headset.
-Hand movements are also tracked through motion sensors on special wireless controllers, making you feel as if you're actually in the virtual world around you.
+While hand movements are tracked through motion sensors on special wireless controllers.

 Our gaming expert got hands on with VR at CES.
-Deep underwater on a sunken ship, he experienced: ‘shoals of tiny fish swimming inches from my face, flitting away as I waved my hands at them.
+Deep underwater on a sunken ship, he noticed ‘shoals of tiny fish swam inches from my face, flitting away as I waved my hands at them.
 The 3D effect here was brilliant’.

 The VR headsets are compatible with different gaming platforms.